Ingan121/CLH_GINA/README.md

 # CLH_GINA
-* Fork of ConsoleLogonHook that uses resources from msgina.dll from Windows 2000 or XP to create a GINA-like logon screen.
+* Fork of ConsoleLogonHook that uses resources from msgina.dll from Windows NT 4.0, 2000, or XP to create a GINA-like logon screen.

 > [!WARNING]
 > **THIS PROJECT IS IN EARLY DEVELOPMENT AND MIGHT BE UNSTABLE**